The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Emeritus Professor Dame Linda Jane Holloway DNZM MB ChB MD(Aberd) FRCPA

 Dame Linda Holloway (1998) is retired after a very distinguished career in medicine.
 She was Dean of the Wellington School of Medicine then became Pro-Vice-Chancellor (Head) of the Health Sciences Division of the University.
 She continues to teach and is very keen to offer advice to young health science students who are uncertain about the direction of their future careers.
 She lives in Maori Hill.
-Her late husband and her three sons all lived at Knox.

 Dr Royden John Somerville QC LLM PhD(Otago) AAMINZ